 Institutions that issue deposits or deposit substitutes to fund themselves-viz., banks and shadow banks-have a lower cost of funding than those that do not.
-This is "[b]ecause cash equivalent instruments satisfy money demand," and so "are a source of extraordinarily cheap funding to their issuers."97 The issuers of these instruments then "reap the rewards that come with having created the medium that provides cash services"98 in the form of interest payments on the assets that were purchased as part of the money creation process.
-When the Fed engages in this process, the earnings are called "seigniorage," or fiscal profits from money creation.99 but firms running on investment banks.").
+This is "[b]ecause cash equivalent instruments satisfy money demand," and so "are a source of extraordinarily cheap funding to their issuers."
+The issuers of these instruments then "reap the rewards that come with having created the medium that provides cash services" in the form of interest payments on the assets that were purchased as part of the money creation process.
+When the Fed engages in this process, the earnings are called "seigniorage," or fiscal profits from money creation.